Nancy King, ASLA, Landscape Architect, LEED AP

 She is a member of the Connecticut Green Building Council and currently serves on the Town of Wilton, Connecticut Inland Wetlands Commission.

-Prior to interning at Seventy Acres she worked with the Landscape Architecture Department at UConn’s Planning, Design, and Construction Office.
-She is the Secretary of the Student Chapter of the University of Connecticut’s American Society of Landscape Architects.
+At UConn she worked at the Planning, Design, and Construction Office and was Secretary of the Student Chapter of the University of Connecticut’s American Society of Landscape Architects.